-The laying of bricks bonded together with mortar is known as brick masonry.
+The laying of bricks bonded together with mortar is known as brick masonry, the strength of brick masonry depends on the bonding material and the method of brick bonds adopted.

-Bricks are made of clay in building construction and architectural structures.
+Bricks are made of clay used in building construction.

 Common terms used in brick masonry: